Burstall, Suffolk

 Mill Farm is to the west and Hill Farm to the east.

 The village hall built in 1910 in memory of John Cranfield.
 It is a Mock Tudor building with a recent lottery grant improvements.
 No alcohol is sold in the hall.

 The Half Moon public house closed in 1968 and the Post office closed in 2006.

 St Mary's Church

-The parish church of St Mary has been a Grade I listed building since 22 February 1955.
-It is largely early fourteenth-century and fifteenth-century and was restored in 1866 and again, between 1870 and 1873, by Frederick Barnes of Ipswich.
+The parish church of St Mary is a Grade I listed building.
+It is largely of the early 14th and 15th centuries, with two Victorian restorations by Frederick Barnes of Ipswich.